AvAarsNS/GameOfLifeNext/NOTES.md

 I mean this test: - Test that the DOM contains the correct universe ✅ - Optimize component test for game grid.
 Currently takes > 1 minute ✅    -- Readability can be improved further.
 For the test case and the code of the component.

-# Test the gamegrid component which is actually a unit test that tests a nextJS component ......
--- Create functionality that transforms the JSON universe to the grid -- JSON from response --> GameGrid

 # Investigate SuperTest
 https://www.npmjs.com/package/supertest